aws/karpenter-provider-aws/designs/odcr.md

 - Support associating ODCRs to EC2NodeClass
   - open
   - targeted
-- Define Karpenter's behavior when using new Capacity Type "capacity-reservation" in NodePool
+- Define Karpenter's behavior when configuring Capacity Reservations for an EC2NodeClass
 - Define Karpenter's behavior when encountering errors when attempting to launch nodes into Capacity Reservation
 - Define Karpenter's behavior when consolidating nodes to Capacity Reservation when available